Dr Don R Reynolds

 - Biography:

-Dr Don Reynolds is an ecological entomologist specializing in insect migration and movement.
-He has particular experience (over 46 years) in the use of radar and aerial sampling techniques to study the migration of insect pests and beneficials in both developing countries and in the UK.
+Dr Don R Reynolds is an ecological entomologist specializing in insect migration and movement.
+He has particular experience (over 50 years) in the use of radar and aerial sampling techniques to study the migration of insect pests and beneficials in various regions of the world.
 Don Reynolds has worked at the Natural Resources Institute throughout his career.
 From 1973 to 1996, he worked with Prof. Joe Riley and Alan Smith, carrying out studies which significantly advanced our understanding of the migration of economically-important agricultural pests in Africa and Asia.
 The pest species included: Sahelian grasshoppers in West Africa, African armyworm in East Africa, Old World bollworm in India; and brown planthopper in the Philippines and China.
 The various projects involved collaborations with, among others, the UNDP, Kenya Agriculture Research Organisation (KARI), the Desert Locust Control Organisation for Eastern Africa (DLCOEA), International Rice Research Institute (IRRI), International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), and Nanjing Agricultural University in China.

-Since 1996, Dr Reynolds’ work has had a more UK and European focus.
-The main collaboration has been with Dr Jason Chapman (formerly at Rothamsted Research, now at the University of Exeter) on the long-term (10-year) automatic monitoring of high-altitude insect migration over the UK by means of a special-purpose vertical-looking radar (VLR) system and by aerial netting.
+Since 1996, Don Reynolds’ main collaboration has been with Dr Jason Chapman (University of Exeter) on the long-term automatic monitoring of high-altitude insect migration over the UK by means of a special-purpose vertical-looking radar (VLR) system and by aerial netting.
 These studies have elucidated the migration strategies of pests such as the diamondback and silver-Y moths, and natural enemies such as green lacewings, hoverflies, and carabid beetles.
-Don Reynolds has participated in some ground-breaking research on the orientation mechanisms that high-flying migrant insects use to maintain their seasonal migration directions, and on the benefits underlying the seasonal migrations to the UK.
+Don Reynolds has participated in some ground-breaking research on the orientation mechanisms that high-flying migrant insects use to maintain their seasonal migration directions, and recently he has been involved in quantifying ‘bioflows’ through globally important insect migration ‘Flyways’ in Western Europe, East Asia and the Middle East.

-Don Reynolds' other main research topic has been the use of harmonic scanning radar technology for research into bee and lepidoperan low-altitude navigation mechanisms and foraging strategies.
+Previously, Don Reynolds' other main research topic was the use of harmonic scanning radar technology for research into bee and lepidoperan low-altitude navigation mechanisms and foraging strategies.

 Don Reynolds also has an interest in other aspects of aeroecology (e.g. remote sensing of birds and bats), and he was UK representative in the European Network for the Radar surveillance of Animal Movement (ENRAM) – a research network whose activities were funded by the EU COST Programme.

-Don Reynolds has about 97 refereed journal papers (including ones in Nature, Science, PNAS and Current Biology), as well other book chapters and articles totalling about 118 scientific publications on insect movement.
+Don Reynolds has about 110 refereed journal papers (including in Nature (5), Science (3), PNAS (5) and Current Biology (6)), as well other book chapters and articles totalling about 132 scientific publications on insect movement.
 He has co-authored the definitive monograph on the discipline of ‘Radar Entomology’ (Drake, V.A. & Reynolds, D.R.
 (2012) Radar Entomology: Observing Insect Flight and Migration).

 - Selected Publications: